-When my friends, Zee and Marcus, invited me to their housewarming party, I immediately thought of baking cupcakes for their housewarming present.
+When my friends, Zee and Marcus, threw a housewarming party, I immediately thought of baking cupcakes as a housewarming present.
 Red Velvet Cupcakes were a must as they were Zee’s favourite.
-I used my trusty recipe and at the last minute, I tweaked the recipe which turned out to be better than I expected.
-What a discovery!
+I used my trusty recipe and at the last minute, I tweaked the recipe which turned out to be better than I expected. 🙂 What a discovery!
 No longer am I ever going to use Cake Flour.
 It is all about All-purpose flour and Cornstarch for me from now onwards.
 Cupcakes come out much more moist and spongier.
 I am very happy.

 Anyway I have been wanting to bake Green Tea Cupcakes stuffed with Red Beans for a while now.
 So I thought it would be perfect to bake half a dozen of it and another half dozen of Red Velvet for my friends.
 I did not need to search very far for a Green Tea cupcake recipe.
 I went straight to my reliable Magnolia Bakery Vanilla Cupcake recipe and added 6 tablespoons of Bakeable Green Tea power purchased from Poon Huat.
 The result?
 Frankenstein-coloured batter, ultra green giant cupcakes which had a strong green tea taste.
 I probably added in too much green tea powder and for my next batch, I am definitely adding in 3 tablespoons instead.
 For the frosting, I went for a simple Creamy Vanilla Frosting by Magnolia Bakery.
 This is my favourite recipe.
 It takes time but it holds up so well in the tropical heat and more importantly, less sweet.
 As you may see, it calls for a lot of butter but just 2 cups of sugar.